trapexit/mergerfs/README.md

 This hack addresses the issue where the creation of a file with a read-only mode but with a read/write or write only flag.
 Normally this is perfectly valid but NFS chops the one open call into multiple calls.
 Exactly how it is translated depends on the configuration and versions of the NFS server and clients but it results in a permission error because a normal user is not allowed to open a read-only file as writable.

-Even though it's a more niche stituation this hack breaks normal security and behavior and as such is `off` by default.
+Even though it's a more niche situation this hack breaks normal security and behavior and as such is `off` by default.
 If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result it it applying anytime a readonly file which is empty is opened for writing.

 # FUNCTIONS / POLICIES / CATEGORIES